 1) Throughput: every MGWS device that supports not more than a single channel operation should provide a means of achieving a maximum throughput, as measured at the top of the medium access control layer, of at least 1 Gbps data rate.
 If the MGWS device supports bonded channel operation, the throughput should scale linearly with the number of bonded channels.

-2) Range: the system should provide a means of achieving a range of at least 10 m at 1 Gbps, as measured at the top of the medium access control layer, in some NLoS PHY channel conditions.
+2) Range: WLAN systems should provide a means of achieving a range of at least 10 m at 1 Gbps, as measured at the top of the medium access control layer, in some NLoS PHY channel conditions.
+For WPAN and HRCP systems range should typically be less than 10cm to achieve high spectrum re-use.

 In addition to the aforementioned characteristics, when the system supports uncompressed video streaming further characteristics described in Table 2 need to be met.